 Email: emersyn_funk@taylor.edu

 Emersyn Funk is deeply interested in the intersection between design and problem-solving and enjoys pursuing its complexities through her academic work on campus.
 She competes as a member of the cross country and track & field teams at Taylor, where she has developed strong leadership skills and grit.
 Emersyn has served as the student media coordinator and as a member of the prospective student crew for the Computer Science department for two years.
 After Taylor, she hopes to enter the technology industry and become an advocate for more ethical and accessible design practices.
-She gained experience in this work at a startup building AI teammates focused on assisting data-based workflows and looks forward to similar opportunities down the road.
+She gained experience integrating her faith and studies doing data analytics at a non-profit and looks forward to more opportunities down the road.
 The oldest of two girls, Emersyn grew up in a small town in central Kansas and enjoys spending time with her family, doing crosswords, and eating good food.
 Above all, Emersyn aspires to use the gifts and opportunities she has been given, to the best of her abilities, to glorify the Lord through all that she does.

 Hazel Gates ’25 Profile Imagee